 During regular semesters the maximum load is normally 17 semester hours.
 However, students with at least sophomore standing can register for 18 hours with the approval of the faculty advisor.
 (NOTE: Additional tuition is charged for all hours over 17.)
-Students with at least junior standing and a CGPA of 3.0 or higher may register for additional hours with the written approval (on the enrollment form) of the Vice President for Academic Affairs.
+Students with at least junior standing and a CGPA of 3.0 or higher may register for additional hours with the written approval (on the enrollment form) of the Vice President for Academic Administration.

-Classification Minimum CGPA Maximum Load Approval Needed Freshman (0-23) or above · · · · · · · · · · · · · · · · · · · Advisor Sophomore (24-59) or above Advisor Junior (60-89) or above 3.0 19-21 hours VP for Academic Affairs
+Classification Minimum CGPA Maximum Load Approval Needed Freshman (0-23) or above N/A 17 hours Advisor Sophomore (24-59) or above 3 18 hours Advisor Junior (60-89) or above 3 19-21 hours VP for Academic Administration